So you want to be a professional writer.

 So just know that going in.

-Success comes only when you show up consistently over time.
+Success comes when you show up consistently over time.

 Without further ado, here are 15 ways to get traction with your writing career: